-November 2, 2010 – Twenty-one fire chiefs from around the world participated in the National Fire Protection Association (NFPA) Urban Fire Forum in Quincy, MA from October 21-24.
-Also in attendance was Glenn Gaines, Acting Administrator of the United States Fire Administration who was formerly the chief of Fairfax County (Va.)
-Fire Department.
+October 10, 2012 – Sixteen fire chiefs from around the world participated in the National Fire Protection Association (NFPA) Urban Fire Forum in Quincy, Mass.
+October 4-7.
+Also in attendance was United States Fire Administrator Chief Ernest Mitchell.

 “At past forums our agendas included a wide range of topics.
 This year we restructured the forum to feature only three topics.
 This new format allowed the chiefs to dig deep into each subject and to develop specific action steps, such as identifying the need for and recommending future research, crafting position papers, suggesting partnerships and more,” said NFPA Metro Chiefs Executive Secretary Russ Sanders who coordinates the event.
-“The Urban Fire Forum brings together the chiefs who are responsible for protecting some of the largest urban centers in the world – the objective of the program is straightforward: to provide the chiefs an opportunity to learn from their peers and for NFPA to stay abreast of current trends and needs in the fire service and to initiate action on issues identified by the chiefs.”
+“The Urban Fire Forum brings together the chiefs who are responsible for protecting some of the largest urban centers in the world – the objectives of the program are straight forward: to provide the chiefs an opportunity to learn from their peers and expert speakers, for NFPA to stay abreast of current trends and needs in the fire service and to initiate action on issues identified by the chiefs.”

 This year’s participants were:

 - Chief William Bryson, Miami-Dade, Fla.

 - Chief G. Keith Bryant, Oklahoma City, Okla.

 - Chief Michael Grant, New Haven, Conn.